 Of particular concern is the impact of spending cuts on long-term unemployment.
-This research suggests than spending cuts can effect long-term unemployment for several years.
+This research suggests that spending cuts can affect long-term unemployment for several years.
 This means that the impact of austerity could harm economic activity for several years.

 - Inequitable Nature of Austerity Measures.
 Austerity measures tend to fall mainly on wages, rather than profits and rent.
 This is due to public sector spending cuts often reducing wages or making people unemployed.
 Spending cuts have seen a rise in economic hardship.

 Austerity measures are definitely ‘painful medicine’.
 The idea that spending cuts can be ‘expansionary’ is wishful thinking.
 Yet, countries like the UK face a very large deficit which requires a concrete plan to reduce it.